 Regulated Medical Waste Management in Oral Healthcare Settings

-Since all oral healthcare facilities generate some RMW, they must all have a RWM management program that meets jurisdictional requirements.
+Since all oral healthcare facilities generate some RMW, they must all have a RMW management program that meets jurisdictional requirements.
 The plan must include education and training objectives related to the safe handling of RMW during segregation, packaging, storage, transportation, treatment, and disposal; and the establishment of a recordkeeping system.
 It is also advocated that an Office Medical Waste Manager (OMWM) be appointed to administer the program (Table 1).

 Table 1.
 Responsibilities of an Office Medical Waste Manager.